santos22/coffee-rest/README.md

 - [ ] Adding validation when creating coffee shops (e.g. checking for actual addresses, valid latitude and longitude coordinates, etc.)
 - [ ] Caching results for finding nearest coffee shops in order to limit calls made to Google API
 - [ ] More tests to handle cases for invalid request parameters, server going down when client sends a request, etc.
+- [ ] Refactor Google Maps Client used in getNearestCoffeeShop into it's own class and handle async results to provide to the user